Stiffstream/restinio/README.md

 Currently it is in beta state and represents our solution for the problem of being able to handle request asynchronously with additional features.

-RESTinio is distributed on dual-license mode.
-There is a GNU Affero GPL v.3 license for usage of RESTinio in OpenSource software.
-There is also a commercial license for usage of RESTinio in proprietary projects (contact "info at stiffstream dot com" for more information).
+RESTinio is distributed BSD-3-CLAUSE license.
+General support is provided via Issues section on Bitbucket.
+If you need commercial support then contact "info at stiffstream dot com" for more information.

 ## Why creating yet another library of that kind?